rhiannonargote/Project0/README.md

 Using Jquery I created a New Game button work that cleared the board when pressed

 I hard coded the different winning variants to change the colour of the box background if a player got three in a row.
-I did it this way because our function only determined a win ( ie true or false), but was unable to determine if X or O won.
+I did it this way because our function only determined a Win ( ie true or false), but was unable to determine if X or O won from this function, so I created another individual function that determined whether the winner was O or X once the Rules function had been applied to the Move.
 I was happy with that as I didn't want to have to write this code twice for X and O winning scenarios.
 It may limit future options, but I was ok with that, it's a nine board Tic Tac Toe game.

-I added a JQuery function that displayed which player won, if they got three in a row.
+I added a JQuery function that displayed which player won ie - "Player X Wins", if they got three in a row - this easily was possible because we had separated out the 'Winner' function from the Rules function.

-When a player won I also displayed the text Game Over.
+When a player won I also displayed the text "Game Over".
+Both these were just paragraph text, with individual classes assigned to them.

-I added a scoreboard for each player that increased a count for each player depending on who won.
+I added a Scoreboard for each player (again just paragraphs tags with their own classes, that increased a count for each player depending on who won).

 All of these events were done using the hidden / visible CSS & JQuery commands.
 It became a bit confusing after a while what was on or off (if I went back to the code), but again, given this was my fifth day of JQuery, I let myself off.

-I started to play around with the CSS - something I also had little experience with, and managed to add and center a background, with respect to web client responsiveness and also wanted to centre the gameboard, which I did using margin auto for the container it was in.
+I started to play around with the CSS - something I also had little experience with, and managed to add and centre a background, with respect to web client responsiveness and also wanted to centre the gameboard, which I did using margin auto for the container it was in.

-To get the scoreboard text sitting to the right of the board, I listed the board container <div> itself as position relative and then positioned the score board as position absolute to the right and the Player Move / Game Over text to the left of the board, also as a position absolute.
+To get the Scoreboard paragraph text sitting to the right of the board, I listed the board container <div> itself as position relative and then positioned the Scoreboard (using its own class) as position absolute to the right and the Player Move / Game Over text to the left of the board, also as a position absolute.
+I gave the actual scores their own class so I could manipulate them later with JQuery to on and off.

 Again there are probably much better ways to do this, but I wanted to experiment with CSS and get familiar with using it in this way.

 Finally I was happy with what I had created from scratch but now I understood really well how the program was running, I wanted to make an AI version.
 Instead of writing out the long code that would create the function for the computer AI, I looked around on Google and found a JS Fiddle example where a person had approached the problem and arranged their variables and data in a very similar way to mine.
 So I copied the logic for a 9 board game which basically told the computer to choose a square if the other two squares were occupied by the other player.
 I did this rather than random assignment because otherwise the AI would have had no strategic intelligence and the player would almost always win.

+I slotted it in to where the second player

 It is still possible to beat the computer, in my game, which I think is a good thing since playing a game you can't win isn't really fun for the user.
 I didn't try to create different difficulty levels, but I would like to perhaps if I revisit this in the future.